Cactus Shadows High School

 Cactus Shadows High School is a public high school located in Cave Creek, Arizona.
 It is the only high school in the Cave Creek Unified School District.

 In 1974 the first committee met in Cave Creek to form a high school.
 In the fall of 1982, the doors opened to the first campus located at 60th Street with grades 7-9.
 (This campus is currently Black Mountain Elementary School.)
 The first graduating class was in 1986.
 In January 1995, Cactus Shadows High School opened in its current location at 5802 E. Dove Valley Rd.
 In the summer of 1999, the second phase of building the campus was completed.
 In 2006 six classrooms were occupied at the former Black Mountain Elementary School, now called Cactus Shadows East Campus.
+In 2009, landscaping projects including grass, adding additional trees and fencing for security purposes were completed.
 The district is building 38,000 new square feet of classroom space at Cactus Shadows and an expanded cafeteria, as well as repainting the school and upgrading its numerous systems.